 Do not publish PDF-only or Word-only content on the website.
-PDFs and Word documents are difficult to use with accessible tools and so they are not likely to meet the required accessibility standards required by law.
+PDFs and Word documents are difficult to use with assistive technology and are unlikely to meet the accessibility standards required by law.

 Research and Government Digital Service (GDS) guidance shows that users find PDFs more difficult to use than web pages.
 PDF files are less accessible than HTML pages, so should not be used without an HTML alternative.